afondiel/computer-science-notes/computer-vision-notes/vision-llms/diffusion-prompting-notes.md

 ## Introduction
 ### What's stable diffusion prompting?
-Stable diffusion prompting is a technique for generating realistic and diverse images from text descriptions using a deep neural network model called Stable Diffusion¹.
+Stable diffusion prompting is a technique for generating realistic and diverse images from text descriptions using a deep neural network model called **Stable Diffusion**.

 ### Applications
 Stable diffusion prompting can be used for various creative and artistic purposes, such as: